zacharygriffee/neonplex/docs/runtime-compatibility.md

 - Bare exposes Node-compatible APIs through shim packages (`fs` → `bare-node-fs`) when declared in the consumer’s `package.json`.
   Our imports already use bare-friendly specifiers (`'fs'`, `'path'`, `'events'`), so Bare consumers can alias them to the corresponding `bare-*` packages without additional transforms.
+- The repo now includes the import map directly in `package.json`, mapping `fs`, `fs/promises`, `path`, `process`, and `process/global` to their Bare counterparts.
+Node ignores these entries while Bare consumes them.
+- `npm run check:bare` runs `scripts/enforce/check-bare-imports.mjs`, which scans for `node:*` specifiers before the brittle suite.
+CI should call this script (already part of `npm test`).
+- Need another shim?
+Consult the compatibility matrix in `/home/zevilz/Virtualia/cyberpunk-conspiracy-website/docs/platforms/bare/bare-modules.md` (or the companion `node-compatibility.md`) for the full list of Node → Bare mappings.
 - Environment variables (`process.env`) are available in Bare via `bare-process`.
 Continue to guard lookups (`process?.env?.FOO`) so bundlers can substitute.
 - Dependencies to verify in Bare:
   - `protomux` and `streamx` have been reported to work across Node and Bare.